Single Band si5351 Digital VFO

 looked at adding some pushbuttons to that last I.O pin to provide a few

 extra functions.
-Adding dual VFOs is one option, but those
+Adding dual VFOs is one option, but those features

 What else could I add to use that last pin that everyone needs on a transceiver or receiver…..?